Skip to Content

 11 Moss Pole Alternatives for Climbing Plants & How To Attach

-Do you desire lush foliage and consistent development for your ivy or Monstera plant, but dislike the appearance and mess of a traditional moss pole?
-If so, you are not alone.
+Do you desire lush foliage and reliable development for your ivy or Monstera plant, but dislike the appearance and mess of a traditional moss pole?
+If so, you’re not alone.

 There are many other support poles to choose from with different aesthetics and greater versatility.